hackoregon/hackoregon-aws-infrastructure/README.md

 Subsequent incremental Updates to an existing stack can sometimes be performed by AWS users with less privileges, depending on which stack objects are being created, updated or deleted.

+Note: if the user attempting to perform an update doesn't have adequate permissions, CloudFormation will automatically rollback a stack change.
+In practice this means that if you have a change to try, try it - worst case it won't work and the stack will be left as you found it - you can't generally derail the state of the world if you lack adequate permissions.

 ### Customize the templates

 1. [Fork](https://github.com/hackoregon/hackoregon-aws-infrastructure#fork-destination-box) this GitHub repository.